blueMarvin42/RepData_PeerAssessment1/PA1_template.md

 ### Conclusion
 With imputed data, mean and median of the total number of steps per day are the same.
-Compared to previous results (with missing data), means stay the same, but median slightly change.
+Compared to previous results (with missing data), means stay the same, but median slightly changes.

 ## Are there differences in activity patterns between weekdays and weekends?